Rick Rescorla: Early life

 Rescorla was a natural sportsman, setting a school record in the shot put, and was an avid boxer.
 When a professional boxing match was scheduled between a British boxer and a U.S. heavyweight contender named Tami Mauriello, his friends backed the Briton.
 Rescorla said "I'm for Tammy" [sic] and after Mauriello won the fight, everyone in Hayle knew him as "Tammy".

 Military and police career

 British military

 In 1956, at age 16, Rescorla left Hayle to join the army.
 At the time, Britain practiced conscription (known as National Service), which required every young man to serve for two years in the Armed Forces.
 Rescorla, however, chose instead to volunteer.
 This required him to serve three years as the conditions for volunteers were considered to be better than those of conscripted soldiers.
-He enlisted in the British Army in 1957, training as a paratrooper with Parachute Regiment and then serving with an intelligence unit in Cyprus during the EOKA Cypriot insurgency from 1957 to 1960.
+He enlisted in the British Army in 1957, training as a paratrooper with the Parachute Regiment and then serving with an intelligence unit in Cyprus during the EOKA Cypriot insurgency from 1957 to 1960.

-Rescorla's British medals included the General Service Medal with clasp Cyprus.
+Rescorla was awarded the General Service Medal with clasp Cyprus.